ImagicalMine/ImagicalMine/README.md

 ### For an easy download, it's available from <a href="http://pocketmine.minedox.com">here</a>!
 #### If the website is not updated, check out here: http://legocraft.me/pm/

 ### FastTransfer will not work in PocketMine 0.13.0.
-It may never work from now :fearfull:
+It may never work from now :fearful:
 #### This is due to a packet removed.
 You will need a proxy server to transfer clients from now on.
 #### Maybe this could still make it possible: https://forums.pocketmine.net/threads/bouncyball-a-mcpe-bouncer-proxy.7965/
 #### Please try, and tell us, if it works!
 Thanks!